code-423n4/2023-12-revolutionprotocol/README.md

 ## overview
 In Revolution, instead of [auctioning](https://nouns.wtf/) off a generative PFP, anyone can upload art pieces to the [CultureIndex](https://github.com/code-423n4/2023-12-collective/blob/main/packages/revolution-contracts/src/CultureIndex.sol) contract, and the community votes on their favorite art pieces.
 The top piece is auctioned off every day via the [AuctionHouse](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/VerbsAuctionHouse.sol).

 A portion of the auction proceeds is split with the creator(s) of the art piece, and the rest is sent to the DAO treasury.
-The winner of the auction receives the ERC721 of the art piece, and the creator receives an amount of ERC20 gov tokens and Ether.
+The winner of the auction receives an ERC721 of the art piece, and the creator receives an amount of ERC20 governance tokens and Ether.
 Both the ERC721 and the ERC20 governance token have voting power to vote on art pieces in the **CultureIndex**.

 ## relevant contracts

 ### CultureIndex
 [**CultureIndex.sol**](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/CultureIndex.sol) is a directory of uploaded art pieces that anyone can add media to.
 Owners of a specific ERC721 or ERC20 can vote on any given art piece.
-The art piece votes data is stored in [**MaxHeap.sol**](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/MaxHeap.sol), a heap datastructure to enable O(1) lookups of the highest voted art piece.
+The art piece votes data is stored in [**MaxHeap.sol**](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/MaxHeap.sol), a heap datastructure that enables O(1) lookups of the highest voted art piece.

 The contract has a function called **dropTopVotedPiece**, only callable by the owner, which pops (removes) the top voted item from the **MaxHeap** and returns it.